Hiking the Jordan Pond Path in Acadia National Park

 Jordan Pond-Overflow Parking Junction

-This next split is the 0.2-mile (0.3 km) connector trail between the Jordan Pond Path and the north overflow parking lot, which is the parking lot I recommend utilizing for a hike up Pemetic Mountain or Triad Peak from the north.
+This next split is the 0.2-mile (0.3 km) connector trail between the Jordan Pond Path and the north overflow parking lot, which is the parking lot I recommend utilizing for a hike up Pemetic Mountain or The Triad from the north.

 At this split, go left to continue along the shoreline around Jordan Pond.